Cyproheptadine is an antihistamine. It is taken for allergic conditions.

 Getting the most from your treatment

 - Cyproheptadine may cause drowsiness.
-If this happens to you, do not drive or use tools or machines.
+If this happens to you, do not drive and do not use tools or machines.
 Alcohol will make the drowsiness worse, so it is best not to drink alcohol while you are on cyproheptadine.

 - If you are having an operation or any treatment or tests (particularly if it is to test for an allergy), tell the person due to carry out the treatment that you are taking an antihistamine.
 This is because you may be advised to stop taking cyproheptadine for a short while before some allergy tests.